 Ford Hybrids Not Hitting EPA Mileage Estimates

-When consumers buy these hybrids, the stickers says they get an "EPA-estimated 47 mpg", which is a very attractive for consumers who get sticker shock each time they go to the pump.
-Buyers haven't yet shown a widespread willingness to pay that much extra for the better mileage, and make no mistake, it is extra.
+When consumers buy these hybrids, the stickers say they get an "EPA-estimated 47 mpg", which is very attractive for consumers who get sticker shock each time they go to the pump.
+Buyers haven't yet shown a widespread willingness to pay that much extra for the better mileage and make no mistake, it is extra.
 You could expect to pay at least $25,000 for a basic C-Max hybrid model that gets the EPA-estimated 47 mpg.
 If you chose a basic Honda Civic that gets only 32 mpg, you'd pay less, only about $18,000.

-This discrepancy has gotten the attention of Congress, coupled with earlier news form Hyundai and Kia that they, too, were overinflating their estimated gas mileage figures.
+This discrepancy has gotten the attention of Congress, coupled with earlier news from Hyundai and Kia that they, too, were overinflating their estimated gas mileage figures.
 They've had to go back and re-rate their cars, all the while apologizing to the public.